| |

 - Libraries are loaded with more ideas on campfire cooking: from burying potatoes into the coals to making fireside cornbread and wild berry tarts.
 You may never want to cook inside again!

-Enjoyable outdoor fires are a great "Agritourism" draw.
-This link takes you to one of our book's sites on agritourism, which is bringing people to your farm or rural area for fun experiences in a manner that helps the farm or rural community prosper financially.
+Enjoyable outdoor fires are a great "Agritourism" draw for bringing people to your farm or rural area for fun experiences in a manner that helps the farm or rural community prosper financially.